jgneff/openjdk/README.md

 Caused by: java.nio.file.AccessDeniedException: /snap/openjfx/current/sdk/lib
 ```

-In this case, either copy the external libraries into your home directory for access, or invoke the JDK tools directly from their Java Platform location as follows:
+In this case, either copy the external libraries into your home directory to allow access, or invoke the JDK tools directly from their Java Platform location as follows:

 ```console
 $ $JAVA_HOME/bin/java -p /snap/openjfx/current/sdk/lib \